thejoshwolfe/git-vendor/README.md

     - [x] Quoting unusual characters in the config file uses shell syntax using Python's `shlex` module.
 - [x] File name based include/exclude filtering of external content.
 The syntax is very similar to the gitignore syntax.
 - [x] Vendoring a subdirectory instead of the entire project's directory structure.
 E.g. with `--dir=vendor/foo --subdir=src`, the external file `src/bar.txt` in your project becomes as `vendor/foo/bar.txt` with no `src` component.
-- [x] Support maintaining local patches to the external content (in addition to subdir and include/exclude filters) that survive incoming updates to the third-party content.
-    - [x] Support viewing the patches in an interface like `git diff`.
-    - [ ] Reconsider whether this is even a good idea.
-There might be no use case for this.
-    - [ ] Support exporting the patches to an external repository of the third-party content to facilitate submitting the changes upstream.
 - [x] Support for also vendoring the submodules of a vendored project while following the proper commit pointers.
 (They can be omitted with a filename based exclude rule.)
 - [ ] Proper documentation for command line interface and config file.
     - [ ] Cleanup argparse CLI so that more options are accepted as positional arguments.
 E.g. `git-vendor mv --dir a/b/c --new-dir a/z/c` should instead be expressible as `git-vendor mv a/{b,z}/c` (in Bash).